shirleymango/metau-capstone/README.md

 ### Description

 The brain is like any other muscle that needs to be trained.
-Forget Quizlet and welcome a new study tool that you can use to memorize nearly anything!
+Welcome a new study tool that you can use to memorize nearly anything!
 This flashcards app uses *spaced repetition*.
 Spaced repetition is a technique where the user recalls a fact repeatedly over time.
 Actively recalling a memory decreases the rate of decay and we want to boost our curve of memory again and again until the fact is ingrained in our memory.

 More info on spaced repetition: